 How Do I Do it Already?

 First of all you need to open both of your PBIX files in Power BI Desktop.
 I am using the Aug-2020 version for this demo.
 You need to turn on the preview feature for enhanced metadata with this version.
-Older versions may perform differently.
+This is only needed for older versions of Desktop.
+As of about Sept-2020, this feature is now generally available, so you don’t need to turn it on from preview features.
+The Report Server version may be different.

 You will then have 2 running instances of PBI Desktop running on your PC.
 Make sure you are clear which is which.